Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Introduction

 Large language models (LLMs) have achieved impressive performance across open-domain question answering, reasoning, and dialogue tasks \citep{brown2020language,openai2024gpt4technicalreport}.
 To scale their capabilities to knowledge-intensive applications, Retrieval-Augmented Generation (RAG) has emerged as a powerful paradigm that augments model inputs with retrieved evidence from external corpora \citep{lewis2020retrieval,guu_realm_2020,shi_replug_2023}.
 However, long retrieved contexts are often noisy, redundant, or exceed model input limits, making context compression essential for both efficiency and effectiveness \citep{liu-etal-2024-lost,yoran2024making_rag_robust}.

 Existing context compression methods can be broadly divided into two categories.
-Metric-based approaches estimate the utility of context using predefined or model-derived importance metrics, such as perplexity, self-information, mutual information, or query–context similarity \citep{jiang_llmlingua_2023,jiang_longllmlingua_2024,li-etal-2023-compressing}.
+Metric-based approaches estimate contextual utility using heuristic or model-derived importance signals, including query--context similarity and aggregated attention statistics\citep{jiang_llmlingua_2023,jiang_longllmlingua_2024,li-etal-2023-compressing,wang_quito_2024,fang_attentionrag_2025}.
 While lightweight and training-free, these methods estimate relevance via heuristic or proxy importance scores, which are only indirectly related to the model’s inference-time behavior.
 In contrast, data-driven approaches learn compression decisions using external supervision or generator feedback to optimize downstream task performance \citep{pan_llmlingua-2_2024,xu_recomp_2023,hwang_exit_2024}.
 Although effective, these approaches treat context compression as an optimization problem external to the model’s inference process, introducing additional training cost and often tying compression behavior to specific training objectives or generator feedback.